core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

    This information can help a new client to align itself with the server's timeline, especially in scenarios where multicast notifications are regularly sent.
 Also, it can help synchronizing different clients when orchestrating a content distribution through multicast notifications.

-* 'ending', with value the time when the group observation of the target resource is planned to be canceled, encoded as a CBOR unsigned integer.
+* 'ending', with value the time when the group observation of the target resource is planned to be canceled, encoded as a CBOR integer or as a CBOR floating-point number.
 The value is the number of seconds from 1970-01-01T00:00:00Z UTC until the specified UTC date/time, ignoring leap seconds, analogous to what is specified for NumericDate in {{Section 2 of RFC7519}}.
 This parameter MAY be included.

 The CDDL notation {{RFC8610}} provided below describes the payload of the informative response.